Montebello Islands

-The Montebello Islands, also rendered as the Monte Bello Islands, are an archipelago of around 174 small islands (about 92 of which are named) lying 20 km north of Barrow Island and 130 km off the Pilbara coast of north-western Australia.
+The Montebello Islands, also rendered as the Monte Bello Islands, are an archipelago of around 174 small islands, about 92 of which are named, lying 20 km north of Barrow Island and 130 km off the Pilbara coast of north-western Australia.
 The islands form a marine conservation reserve of 58331 ha administered by the Western Australian Department of Environment and Conservation.
-The islands were the site of three British atmospheric nuclear weapons tests in 1952 and 1956.
+The islands were the site of three British atmospheric nuclear weapons tests, in 1952 and 1956.

 Description

 The islands of the archipelago have a collective land area of about 22 km2.
-The largest islands, Hermite and Trimouille, have areas of 1022 ha and 522 ha respectively.
+The largest islands, Hermite and Trimouille, have an area of 1022 ha and 522 ha respectively.
 They consist of limestone rock and sand.
-The rocky parts are dominated by Triodia hummock grassland with scattered shrubs, while the sandy areas support grasses, sedges and shrubs, mainly Acacia.
-Patches of mangroves grow in sheltered bays and channels of the archipelago, especially at Hermite Island.
+The rocky parts are dominated by Triodia hummock grassland with scattered shrubs, while the sandy areas support grasses such as sedges, and shrubs, mainly Acacia.
+Patches of mangroves grow in sheltered bays and channels of the archipelago, especially on Hermite Island.
 The climate is hot and arid with an annual average rainfall of about 320 mm.